Return to Office Toolkit

 Your CAPS UAW Bargaining Team continues to schedule Meet and Confers, submit information requests, and illustrate to departments that a one-size-fits all approach does not work!
 But you need to take action too.
 See the guidelines and actions below and let’s fight this together!

 These guidelines will not cover all situations, but may assist you in determining the best next steps.
 These guidelines will be updated as necessary.
-As always, if you have any questions or are feeling as though you’re being unreasonably disciplined, contact CAPS UAW Offices immediately at caps@capsscientists.org.
+As always, if you have any questions or are feeling as though you’re being unreasonably disciplined, contact RTOTaskForce@capsscientists.org immediately.

 Advice for Most-Recurrent Situations